 Portfolio Context Informs Enterprise Strategy

-One such effective formulation is described in Beyond Entrepreneurship, by Jim Collins .
-The output of this process is a set of strategic themes that provide an ongoing “snapshot” of the enterprise strategy that communicates evolving strategic intent, as well as a budget, to the portfolio.
+One example is described in Beyond Entrepreneurship, by Jim Collins .
+The output of this process is a set of strategic themes that provides an ongoing strategy snapshot that communicates evolving intent and a budget to the portfolio.
 Figure 3 highlights the main aspects of that approach when adapted to the SAFe context.

-Competitive Environment.
-Competitive analysis will help identify the largest threats and areas of opportunity.
+- Competitive environment – Competitive analysis will help identify the largest threats and areas of opportunity.